-Despite this advertising, the response was poor, so in 1957, the decision was made to form a mixed voice choir.
-A room for rehearsals was engaged at the YMCA and whilst the number of members was a little disappointing, they were very enthusiastic.
+However, with so much competition from a large number of other Male Voice Choirs in the town, the response was poor, so in 1957, the decision was made to widen membership to to ladies in order to form a Mixed Voice Choir.
+A room for rehearsals was booked at the YMCA and whilst the number of members was a little disappointing, they were very enthusiastic.
 Music was purchased and rehearsals continued throughout the summer.
 By the autumn, the choir had improved sufficiently to perform in public and they took on concerts at the local hospitals and Pensioners’ Clubs.

-In late summer of 1958, the committee decided that the timing for rehearsals at the YMCA was inconvenient for the majority of the members but more importantly, that an hour was not long enough for a good rehearsal.
-Permission was granted for rehearsals to be held in the Pilkington Sheet Works canteen, where they continued until 1981, when the choir moved to the present venue.
+In late summer of 1958, the Committee decided that the timing for rehearsals at the YMCA was inconvenient for the majority of the members but more importantly, that an hour was not long enough for a good rehearsal.
+Permission was granted for rehearsals to be held in the Pilkington Sheet Works canteen, where they continued until 1981, when the choir moved to the Pilkington Pensioners’ Clubhouse in Ruskin Drive

-The Choir has been led by relatively few conductors in its life.
-Joe Leigh was its first conductor; followed by Wilf Jones; Osborne Hancock; Harry Corns; Albert Johnson; David Aldred and since 1993, Anne O'Hara.
+The Choir has been led by just seven conductors in its life.
+Joe Leigh was its first conductor; followed by Wilf Jones; Osborne Hancock; Harry Corns; Albert Johnson; David Aldred and since 1993, by Anne O'Hara.